What Can You Drink On a Carnivore Diet? (Full List)

 Moldy Coffee

 Some inferior brands of coffee can test positive for mold.
-Mold has a byproduct called mycotoxin, which has been shown to cause some negative effects in humans.
+Mold has a byproduct called mycotoxin, which has been shown to cause some adverse effects in humans.

 Mycotoxins also have carcinogenic components called Aflatoxin B1 and Ochratoxin A. Definitely not good!